Preparatory Music Instructors

-Meg Smeltzer, Suzuki violin – college intern (EMU Senior), Suzuki teacher training
+Meg Smeltzer, Suzuki violin – B.A.
+EMU, Suzuki teacher training

 Megan Tiller, Suzuki violin – B.A.
 EMU, Suzuki teacher training

 Megan Tiller is originally from southwestern Virginia where she grew up as a Suzuki violin student from the age of 4.
 She received her B.A. from EMU and is now in her 9th year of teaching Suzuki violin classes in EMU’s Preparatory Music Program and in her 8th year of teaching violin classes in the Harrisonburg City Schools.
 Megan also served as EMU’s Preparatory Music Administrative Assistant from 2007-2011.
 In addition to teaching private and group classes to students of all ages, Megan has particular interest in old-time fiddle music, often teaching and attending fiddle workshops throughout the year.
 When she is not teaching, she is actively involved in the local music scene and enjoys working in a variety of musical environments across the country.
 Megan also owns Tiller Strings out of Harrisonburg, VA.

 Celia Turner, Suzuki violin – college intern (JMU Junior)